 When deciding if you need motorcycle insurance, an important factor in your decision is the state in which your motorcycle is registered.
-The law in 47 states makes it mandatory to carry insurance on your motorcycle, but even in Florida, Montana and Washington where it is not required by law, it is probably a good idea to have insurance.
-There are 8.4 million motorcycles registered in the United States representing only 3 percent of the total number of registered motor vehicles, but motorcycle riders are 29 times more likely to be killed in a collision than are the occupants of other types of vehicles.
+The law in 47 states makes it mandatory to carry insurance on your motorcycle.
+Still, even in Florida, Montana, and Washington, where it’s not required by law, it is probably a good idea to have insurance.
+There are 8.4 million motorcycles registered in the United States, representing only 3 percent of the total number of registered motor vehicles.
+Still, motorcycle riders are 29 times more likely to be killed in a collision than are the occupants of other types of vehicles.
 Whether you live in a state that requires motorcycle insurance or not, your insurance decision is easier if you understand the various types of coverage insurance companies offer.

-Whether you own a motorcycle, car or truck, if you plan to operate it on public roads, it must be registered with the appropriate agency in your state, which is usually the department of motor vehicles.
-One of the requirements for registration of a motor vehicle, including a motorcycle, in the vast majority of states is proof of insurance coverage meeting the legally required minimum coverages for bodily injury and property damage.
+Whether you own a motorcycle, car or truck, if you plan to operate it on public roads, it must be registered with the appropriate agency in your state — typically the DMV.
+One of the requirements for registration of a motor vehicle, including a motorcycle, in the vast majority of states, is proof of insurance coverage meeting the legally required minimum coverages for bodily injury and property damage.

 Bodily injury and property damage insurance protects you against claims filed by other parties in the event of an accident caused by you.
 If another party suffers physical injuries and prove you were at fault, the financial burden of compensating them is met by your insurance company under the bodily injury coverage.
 The damage you cause to another vehicle or property is paid through the property damage coverage.